amaanmohd047/Source/Java/JavaCourseNotes/README.md

 The repository contains two types of files:

 - .java files that contain Java Code
-- Compiled Java files that can be executed
+- .class files that are compiled Java files that can be executed